Alice-2096/chatbot/README.md

 [x] Through conversation, collect the following pieces of information from the user:
 * Location
-* Checkin data
+* Checkin date
 * pet-friendly
 * number of nights to stay
 * phone number
-[ ] fulfillment confirmation: Confirm to the user that you received their request and that you will notify them over SMS once you have the list of hotel suggestions.
+[x] fulfillment confirmation: Confirm to the user that you received their request and that you will notify them over SMS once you have the list of hotel suggestions.

-[ ] Then push the information collected from the user to an SQS queue (Q1) using a lambda function (Lambda-2).
+[x] Then push the information collected from the user to an SQS queue (Q1) using a lambda function (Lambda-2).

-[ ] Now, integrate Lex chatbot into Lambda-1: the function will extract user message from the request, pass it to Lex, send back response from Lex as response.
+[ ] Now, integrate Lex chatbot into Lambda-1: instantiate a 'lex-runtime' client (use a node.js SDK) and establish connection with the bot we just created.

 ### step 3
 Use the API to collect 3,000+ hotels in Manhattan and New Jersey.
 Create a table in DynamoDB to store the collected data.

+### step 4
+Elastic Search

+### step 5
+set up a queue-worker Lambda function to generate recommendation of hotel bookings using ElasticSearch and DynamoDB.
+Send the recommendation through text message using SNS.